-The threat of fire is one that everyone should be aware of and safeguarded against with proper detection.
+The threat of fire is one that everyone should be aware of and safeguarded against with proper detection devices.
 With these smart smoke alarms, seniors can ensure they can receive the proper alerting.

-These smart heating, ventilation, and air conditioning allow for the temperature to be controlled on a room-by-room basis, allowing residents to feel comfortable all around their home.
-Users of the Ecovent line of HVAC systems can save as much as 40% of their energy used and let you control the temperature from your smartphone.
+These smart heating, ventilation, and air conditioning allow for the temperature to be controlled on a room-by-room basis.
+This allows residents to feel comfortable all around their home.

 Comfort starts with temperature, and an unregulated home can mean a senior can either feel too warm or too cold without any true means of comfort possible.
 Smart HVAC systems eliminate that worry by providing temperatures that are just right in each room.